Please contact the appropriate library personnel with questions regarding any of these services.

 Location: 2nd floor of library, to the right of the stairwell

-Features: large oval table that seats up to 12 (along with space for additional seating), and a small stationary white board.
+Features: large configurable table that seat up to 12 (along with space for additional seating), and a small stationary white board.

 Location: 2nd floor of library, to the left of the stairwell

-Features: instructional computer workstation w/ overhead projector and projection screen, video playback equipment for DVD/VHS, and white boards.
+Features: instructional computer workstation w/ overhead projector/screen, video playback equipment for Blu-Ray/DVD/VHS, and white boards.

 Abell Library is a participating member of the TexShare program through the Texas State Library and Archives Commission that extends free reciprocal borrowing privileges to each other's faculty, staff, and students.
 Each library has specific rules and regulations regarding access to their materials, so check the lending policy of a particular library for policies, hours, and phone numbers before making a trip to that library.
 More information on the card can be found here.